micro-os-plus/utils-lists-xpack/website/pages/home.md

 #### xpm

-This project can be installed as a package from the `npmjs.com` registry with:
+This xPack project can be installed as a package from the `npmjs.com` registry with:

 ```sh
 cd my-project